 The ERP finance module also includes cost centers, which are entirely flexible in defining their components.

-Outstanding payables & receivables with an aging analysis of both debtors and creditors are some of the features of this module.
+Outstanding payables & receivables with an aging analysis of debtors and creditors are some of the features of this module.

 Overall the module takes care of the complete functions of any accounting department.

 Advantages of ERP financial module

 - Enhances productivity: It automates the financial process and reduces manual work.
 That leads to savings of time and hence increases productivity.

 - Provides financial clarity: With the help of analytics and a general ledger, an authorized person gets information about the organization’s financial condition.